Multilevel Motion Planning: A Fiber Bundle Formulation: Primitive Methods on Fiber Bundles

 PR decay sampling allows us to model a change in belief.
 It is often true that the shortest path on the base space contains a feasible section, which we should search for by exclusively sampling on the path restriction \citep{orthey_2018}.
 If we do not find a valid section, we should gradually dismiss our belief that a section exists and try to sample the graph restriction instead.
 To model this change in belief, we use an exponential decay function to smoothly transition from probability $1$ down to the fixed probability $\pathBiasFixed$ using a decay constant $\lambda$.
 See Appendix~\ref{sec:appendix:expdecay} for the definition of exponential decay.

 Before using PR decay sampling, we simplify the path.
 Simplifying the path is similar to the local path refinement method \citep{zhang_2009}, where a path is optimized to increase its clearance.
-We use a path optimizer with a cost term for path length.
+For this operation, we use a simple short-cutting path optimizer, which does not slow down planning in high-dimensional spaces.